steffest/amiga/Workbench Themes/CD32/readme.md

 ![CD32 Skin preview 1](./palette.png?raw=true)

-The font is XEN (from MUI)
-The icons are saved as ColorIcons
+The font is XEN (from MUI, you can extract that from http://aminet.net/package/util/wb/MagicWB21p) The icons are saved as ColorIcons
 (I'm not really sure how you view those on 3.1, but if you use BetterWb, you can use them)

 Although it's possible to run this in a 16 color WorkBench, it's recommended to use at least a 32 color screenmode.
 That way you can also set the MUI colors and have some pens left for other programs.

-Color Locker and Border Blanker recommended!
+Color Pattern Locker and Border Blanker recommended!

 Workflow:
  - First made in Photoshop